catalyst-cloud/catalystcloud-docs/source/load-balancer/tls-termination.rst

 .. note::

-  Each listener in a load balancer that you want to configure for TLS termination will need a separate Barbican certificate uploaded for it to work.
+  Each listener in a load balancer that you want to configure for TLS termination will need a separate Barbican secret created for it to work.
 This behavior will be changed so that you only require one certificate in a future release for this service.